Mathematics and Math/Science Courses 2013-2014

 Emphasizes descriptive and inferential statistics, with examples chosen from natural and social sciences and mathematics.
-Designed for Math/Science majors.
-Extensive use of technology.
-Prerequisite: MAT 131 or MAT 141 or permission of instructor.
+Includes an introduction to probability, regression, and chi squared testing.
+Designed for Math/Science majors and minors.
 Not open to students who have completed MAT 170.
 Intermediate.

 Presents fundamental concepts of calculus geometrically, numerically and algebraically.
 Topics include functions, the derivative and an introduction to the integral.
 Attention is given to using calculus to solve realistic problems.
 Extensive use of technology.
 Intermediate.

 Examines mathematical problems and solutions in different historical periods and cultures.
 Studies some of the following: Egyptian, Babylonian, Chinese, Native American, Hindu and European mathematics from prehistoric times through the Renaissance.
 Considers the lives of mathematicians and contributions of both men and women.
 Prerequisite: MAT 230 or 245, preferably both.
 Advanced.

 Studies some of the following: counting techniques, logic and mathematical proof, recurrence relationships, the art of enumeration.
 Topics include permutations and combinations, graph theory and applications to other areas of mathematics.
 Moderate use of technology.
 Prerequisite: MAT 230 or permission of instructor.
 Advanced.